ChristopherAndrewTopalian/CATopalian_Science_Electromagnetism/src/magnetic_south_pole_is_inside_earth/magnetic_south_pole_is_inside_earth_a.md

 ---

-*End of Tutorial #2: Magnetic Inclination & the Central Attractor*
+*Magnetic Inclination & the Central Attractor*

 ---